payal177/Active-Directory-Lab-/PowerShell/README.md

 # ⚡ PowerShell Commands for Active Directory

-This document contains the PowerShell commands used during the Enterprise Active Directory Lab.
+⭐ These commands represent the PowerShell operations performed during the Active Directory Lab.

-These commands helped automate common Active Directory administration tasks and are frequently used by Windows Administrators.

----

 # 📋 Commands Practiced